Golconda, Nevada

 Golconda is a census-designated place in southeastern Humboldt County, Nevada, United States.
-As of the 2010 census it had a population of 214.
+As of the 2020 census it has a population of 182.
 It is located along Interstate 80 on the Humboldt River in the northwestern part of the state.
 Golconda has a post office, which has been in operation since 1869.

 History

 Golconda was founded in 1869.
 The community was named for the ancient diamond mining center of Golkonda in India.
-The settlement had its start when discovery of copper, silver, gold, and lead brought entrepreneurs who opened mines and mills in the district.
+The settlement had its start when the discovery of copper, silver, gold, and lead brought entrepreneurs who opened mines and mills in the district.
 The town was a diverse society including both native-born European Americans as well as other groups including individuals of French, Portuguese, Paiute, and Chinese descent who all lived and worked in the small community.
 During 1898-1910, the town had a train depot, several hotels, a school, businesses, newspapers, and two brothels.
 Its population peaked at about six hundred in 1907-08.
 Although boosters predicted growth for Golconda, after 1910 the mines played out, leaving the region as an area of ranches and farms.
 Most of the town's buildings from its mining heyday are gone, and Golconda today is a minor stop on Interstate 80.